If you’re trying to save more and spend less, budgeting with cash is a great way to manage your money.

 Once you’ve chosen a category, set a budget and list goals for the challenge.
 How will you make the most of this opportunity and save more money?
 The act of switching from credit to cash is only a starting point.

-For example, my goals to reduce grocery spending involve meal planning, trying a new supermarket and limiting store visits.
+For example, my goal to reduce grocery spending involves meal planning, trying a new supermarket and limiting store visits.

 2. Go to the ATM!